Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAPage.md

 ```

 The ```getPossibleChildTypes()``` function should return an array returning the page types that can be added as subpage
-of the page type.
-For every page you should return an associative array with key 'name' - containing the label that will
+of this page type.
+For every page type that you want to be able to add as a sub page, you should return an associative
-be shown in the select box on the page - , and 'class'
+array  with key `name`, containing the label that will be shown in the select box on the page, and `class` which is the
+PHP class name (with full namespace) for that page type.

-Since we don't really need any subpages, we can just return an empty array, so replace it with :
+Since we don't really need any subpages for our Employees page, we can just return an empty array, so replace it with :

 ```php
     public function getPossibleChildTypes()